Open-Source Internships With Industry Mentors: Results and Evaluation

 80\% of students were undergraduates; specifically: 29\% seniors, 33\% juniors, 27\% sophomores, and 10\% freshmen.
 97\% of students had never completed an internship before.

 Only 19\% of undergraduates who participated attended an R1 university (which are the schools most commonly targeted by recruiters from technology companies).
 30\% attended a non-R1 Doctorate-/Masters granting university, 43\% a Baccalaureate granting college, and 8\% an Associates granting college.
+In total students came from 77 unique schools.

 67\% of students were under-represented in technology (51\% were women or non-binary, and 31\% were Black, Latinx, or Native American).
-Although the program was conducted virtually, 90\% of students were located in the United States.
+Although the program was conducted virtually, 86\% of students were located in North America with the remaining 14\% located in Europe and Asia.

+Students who received a stipend were slightly more likely to commit to spending 40 hours per week on their project rather than 20, but we did not observe any differences in outcomes, so we have chosen not to report this data separately.

 We matched these students with 125 mentors.
 Although mentors were volunteers who did not represent their employers, we collected each mentor's employment history.
 The most popular employer was Microsoft, which accounted for 10\% of mentors.
 63\% worked for a Fortune 500 company at the time of mentoring.
 Mentors had a median of 3 years of full-time work experience.
 62\% of mentors had a job title corresponding to Software Engineer, 20\% had a title corresponding to Senior Software Engineer, and 9\% had the title corresponding to Engineering Manager.
 The most senior mentor was a VP of Engineering for a 200-person technology company.